Most Able Programme (M.A.P.)

 - Middle and

 Most Able students are those that meet the ‘Higher’ category.
 Within our Academy, all MA students are identified and made known to their teachers.
-Students are set an MLG target of A/ A* for all subjects and placed on the Academy’s More Able Register in the following ways.
+Students are set an MLG challenging target for all subjects and placed on the Academy’s More Able Register in the following ways.

 How are our MA students challenged?